psychemedia/island-storynotes/odo.md

 and will have long to sufier severe misfortune.

-^ It has been already remarked that the nomination of Robert to tlie succession of the duchy was made at least as early as 10G3.
+^ It has been already remarked that the nomination of Robert to the succession of the duchy was made at least as early as 10G3.
 See before, p.
 14.

 . ^ Epitumo, query epithymnm f a word found only in our author's work,